lewis-kori/gridsome-portfolio/content/blog/web-scraping-scrapy.md

 In addition to this, they provide CAPTCHA handling for you as well as enabling a headless browser so that you'll appear to be a real user and not get detected as a web scraper.
 Usage is not limited to scrapy but works with requests, BeautifulSoup and selenium in the python ecosystem.
 Integration with other popular platforms such as node.js, bash, PHP and ruby is also supported.
 All you have to do is concatenate your target URL with their API endpoint on the HTTP get request then proceed as you normally would on any web scraper.
 In this walkthrough, I'll highlight just how to do that😁.

-Using this [link](https://www.scraperapi.com?fpr=lewiskori) and the promo code SCRAPE201818, you'll get a 10% discount on your first purchase!!
+Using [this scraper api link](https://www.scraperapi.com?_go=korilewis) and the promo code lewis10, you'll get a 10% discount on your first purchase!!
 You can always start on their generous free plan and upgrade when the need arises.

 ### **1.Setting up.**

 To get started, we need to install the scrapy library.
 Run `pip install scrapy`

-Afterwards, head over to the [scraper API website](https://www.scraperapi.com?fpr=lewiskori) and get an API key.
+Afterwards, head over to the [scraper API website](https://www.scraperapi.com?_go=korilewis) and get an API key.
 We'll need this to access their services in a very simple way.
 So hold on tight.

 #### initiating the project